 What to Look for in a Drone

-Suppose you plan on buying a professional drone for hiking and getting those fantastic scenery and aerial photos.
+Suppose you plan on buying a professional drone for hiking and getting that fantastic scenery and aerial photos.
 Here are a few things to look for in the drone itself.
 Additionally, if possible, you can use a flight simulator to know how to fly the drone better before the real thing.

 - One rotor or helicopter